 Exit from Montenegro, entry into Croatia:

-Exit from Croatia, entry into Bosnia-Herzegovina:
+Exit from Croatia, entry into Bosnia and Herzegovina:

-Exit from Bosnia-Herzegovina, entry into Serbia:
+Exit from Bosnia and Herzegovina, entry into Serbia:

 .